Thegrasscutter/Writeups/posts/hack-the-box-secret.md

+---
+title: Hack the box - Secret
+---

 # Introduction
 This is a box that makes you learn a bit of json, git and make.
 Three things I didn't know beforehand, so it's a great opportunity to learn!